gem-pasteur/PanACoTA/doc/source/usage.rst

     - ``-X``: the ``-t`` parameter defines how many genomes must have exactly 1 member in the family to consider it as persistent.
 By default, all genomes present in a family must have exactly 1 member.
 You can put this option to get a ``mixed persistent genome``, meaning that a family is considered as persistent if at least ``tol%`` of the genomes have exactly 1 member, and other genomes have either 0 either several members.
 This is useful to add the families where, in some genomes, 1 protein has been split in several parts, because of sequencing or assembly error(s).
     - ``-M``: *not compatible with -X*.
 You can put this option if you want to allow several member in any genome of a family.
 With this option, ``-t`` now defines the minimum percentage of genomes having at least 1 member in a family to consider it as persistent.
     - ``-F``: When you specify the ``-t <tol>`` option, with a number lower than 1, you can add this option to use floor('tol'*N) as a minimum number of genomes instead of ceil('tol'*N) which is the default behavior.
+    - ``-l lstinfo_file``: see above

+If you want to do a core or persistent genome of a subset of genomes, give the list of those genomes with ``-l lstinfo_file`` option.
+This file must have 1 line per genome, with the genome name without extension (like GENO.0121.00012) in the first column (others are ignored): see :ref:`input files<inputcorepers>`.

 You can also specify your core/persistent genome file path and name with ``-o <path/to/outdir``.
 By default, it will be saved in the same directory as your pangenome, and be called ``PersGenome_<pangenome>_<tol>[-multi][-mixed].lst``, where: